virajz/100x-prompts-deepblue/README.md

-# 🧠 notacp – AI Prompt Engineering Toolkit
+# 🧠 AI Prompt Engineering Toolkit

 A curated collection of AI-ready prompts and generators designed to supercharge your productivity, creativity, and product development workflows.